idlewog/graphics/README.md

 It's a pure fragment shader, build from different source.
 The main one is the incredible shadertoy !
 [Shader Toy](https://www.shadertoy.com/)

-Second, ALL the precious tutorial from inigo
+Second, ALL the precious tutorial from
 Inigo Quilez is my GOD !
 [Inigo web site](http://www.iquilezles.org/apps/index.htm)

 and some google find :